dot1258/kkday--task/README.md

   - reviews
     1. Requested the API using activity_id, set limit as 100.
     2. Uploaded to MongoDB (collection name = 'review').
+    ### Note: This part would be IP-banned if requesting too many times.
+Could use Scrapy instead to implement random IP scraping.

 - step 2: